ttscience/unbiased/README.md

-# **unbiased**: An R package for Clinical Trial Randomization
+# **unbiased**: An API-based solution for Clinical Trial Randomization

-The challenge of allocating participants fairly and efficiently is a cornerstone for the success of clinical trials.
-Recognizing this critical need, we developed the **unbiased** package.
-This tool is designed to offer a comprehensive suite of randomization algorithms, suitable for a wide range of clinical trial designs.
+In clinical trials, the fair and efficient allocation of participants is essential for achieving reliable results.
+While there are many excellent R randomization packages available, none, to our knowledge, provide a dedicated API for this purpose.
+The **unbiased** package fills this gap by featuring a production-ready REST API designed for seamless integration.
+This unique combination allows for easy connection with electronic Case Report Forms (eCRF), enhancing data management and streamlining participant allocation.

 ## Why choose **unbiased**?

 Our goal in creating **unbiased** was to provide a user-friendly yet powerful tool that addresses the nuanced demands of clinical trial randomization.
 It offers:

-- **Ease of Integration**: Designed to fit effortlessly into your research workflow.
+- **Production-Ready REST API**: Built for seamless integration with eCRF/EDC systems, facilitating real-time randomization and automation.
+- **Extensive Database Integration**: Supports robust data management practices, ensuring that participant information and randomization outcomes are securely managed and easily accessible.
+- **Commitment to Quality**: Emphasizes development best practices, including comprehensive code coverage, to deliver a reliable and trustworthy solution.
 - **Adaptability**: Whether for small-scale studies or large, multi-center trials, **unbiased** scales to meet your needs.
 - **Comprehensive Documentation**: To support you in applying the package effectively.

-By choosing **unbiased**, you're adopting a sophisticated approach to trial randomization, ensuring fair and efficient participant allocation across your studies.
+By choosing **unbiased**, you're adopting a sophisticated approach to trial randomization, ensuring fair and efficient participant allocation across your studies and support of the broader objectives of clinical research through technology.

-## Core features

-The **unbiased** package integrates dynamic and traditional randomization methods, including:

-- **Minimization Method**: For balanced allocation considering covariates.
-- **Simple Randomization**: For straightforward, unbiased participant assignment.
-- **Block Randomization**: To ensure equal group sizes throughout the trial.

-Available both as a standard R package and through an API, **unbiased** provides flexibility for researchers.
-It ensures seamless integration with electronic Case Report Form (eCRF) systems, facilitating efficient patient management.

 ## Table of Contents